eventio/eventio-dev-docs/api_intro.rst

 Request Throttling
 ==================

-Eventio.com limits the amount of requests that can be sent to the API endpoints.
+Eventio limits the amount of requests that can be sent to the API endpoints.
 If an application exceeds the request limits, ``429 Too Many Requests`` response is given.